-It's National Colorectal Cancer Awareness Month, so we wanted to bring attention to one of the most effective ways GI centers and practices are achieving improvements to their screening programs: text messaging.
+It's National Colorectal Cancer Awareness Month, so we wanted to bring attention to one of the most effective ways gastroenterology centers and practices are achieving improvements to their screening programs: HIPAA-compliant text messaging.
 We work with such organizations to help them leverage the power of texting to enhance patient engagement in ways that drive up screening volume and patient compliance.

 People are already opting in to receive text messages from a wide range of businesses, including airlines, credit card companies, banks, service providers like auto repair shops and hair salons, and many others.
 By adding texting, GI centers and practices are using a channel already adopted and embraced by a healthy majority of their patients, including many older patients.

 Nearly all American adults have mobile phones and use text messaging in their daily lives, which includes patients who fall in the recommended screening age range of 45-75.
 AARP has found that among those ages 50-69, text messaging is the technology tool most used to stay connected.
 This dispels the commonly perpetuated myth that age is a barrier to texting.

 For a GI organization to use two-way texting — the most effective means of using texting for patient engagement, which enables information to be pushed to and pulled from patients, caregivers and facility staff — all it typically needs is its existing computers and patients' mobile phone numbers.
 No special hardware is required.

 For patients, two-way texting requires no behavior change.
 They just need to provide their mobile number to their provider, opt-in to the texting program, and know how to open and, if necessary, respond to the texts they receive.

-Data has shown that texting can achieve a reach rate well-exceeding 80%.1 For GI providers, this is particularly helpful for powering screening recall programs.
+Data has shown that texting can achieve a reach rate well-exceeding 80%.(1) For GI providers, this is particularly helpful for powering screening recall programs.
 Since patients' mobile numbers typically do not change, phone numbers captured and entered into your text messaging system are likely to remain the same for years.

 The work that goes into connecting with a patient and scheduling them for their screening will be for naught if the screening does not proceed as planned.
 A missed screening means a patient is not only failing to receive the care they need, increasing their risk for colorectal cancer, but if a GI center learns a patient will be missing their appointment too close to its scheduled time, this could lead to unused procedure room capacity.
 This then translates to a missed billing opportunity and staffing costs not offset by billable services.

 Texting patients is proven to reduce cancellations, no-shows and no-goes.
-Prior to the scheduled screening, ASCs can send messages that remind patients about the procedure and prep requirements, include a phone number if patients have questions or concerns, and give directions to the organization.
+Prior to the scheduled screening, gastroenterology ASCs can send messages that remind patients about the procedure and prep requirements, include a phone number if patients have questions or concerns, and give directions to the organization.
 When text messages are sent far enough in advance asking patients to confirm their procedure, a center may have adequate time to fill an opening if a patient indicates a need to reschedule.

 GI organizations can schedule text messages to go out to patients in advance, whether that be days, weeks or months before recommended screening appointments.
 With such automation, there's no risk of falling behind and creating a backlog of outreach efforts.

 The cost of sending a stuffed envelope, taking into consideration staff time and materials, can exceed $2.00.
 Most outreach efforts by phone require multiple calls — and are often unsuccessful.
 Every call takes up precious, expensive staff time.
 The cost to send a text message is usually pennies.

 Since two-way text messages are delivered through a technology platform, GI centers will gain the ability to track and evaluate their screening program's by running reports and reviewing key metrics.
 On a high level, centers should have access to data concerning the number of patients subscribed to a screening recall program, how many mobile phone numbers are in the center's database (which can be increased), the number of patients who successfully received text messages, and how many patients proceeded with scheduling an appointment and then maintaining that appointment.
 Such information and other data captured by a texting technology platform can help a GI center and practice identify opportunities for improvement and more effectively benchmark performance.

 Since nearly all mobile phones have access to the internet, text messaging is an effective way to steer patients to resources and information on the web.
 For example, if a GI center has a portal patients can use to schedule their own appointment, a text can inform patients that they can schedule their screening online and include a hyperlink to the portal.
 Linking can also be a simple way to notify, educate and provide support to patients.
 Links can steer patients to prep instructions, frequently asked questions, directions to a facility, educational resources and more.